hhas/SwiftAutomation/doc-source/6 application-objects.md

 ## Transaction support

-[TO DO: not currently implemented (not sure there are any apps that still use this feature, TBH)]

-Application objects implement four additional methods, `-startTransactionWithSession:`, `-startTransaction`, `-endTransaction` and `-abortTransaction` that allow a sequence of related commands to be handled as a single operation by applications that support transactions, e.g. FileMaker Pro.
+Application objects implement a `doTransaction(session:closure:)` method that allow a sequence of commands to be handled atomically by applications that support transactions, e.g. FileMaker Pro.

-Once the application object's `-startTransaction` or `-startTransactionWithSession:` method is called, all subsequent commands to that application will be sent as part of the same transaction until `-endTransaction` or `-abortTransaction` is called.

-The `-startTransactionWithSession:` method takes an argument that indicates the specific transaction session to open (in applications that support this).

-Remember to call `-endTransaction` or `-abortTransaction` at the end of every transaction.
-(This includes transactions interrupted by a raised exception.)
-If a transaction is accidentally left open, SwiftAutomation will try to end it automatically when the application object is disposed of, but this is not guaranteed to succeed.
+[TO DO: document this, once it's tested (_if_ it can be tested... this is a massively neglected corner of AE handling; not even sure if FMP supports it any more, never mind any newer apps)]

 ## Local application launching notes